siyasathaye/power-outage-analysis/README.md

 > test statistic = (mean duration for severe outages) − (mean duration for non-severe outages)

 From the data, the observed value of this statistic was approximately **2,538 minutes**.

+We used a **significance level of α = 0.05**, the standard choice which balances the risk of false positives with the ability to detect meaningful differences.

 ### Permutation test